 Using a femtosecond laser (or microkeratome), the surgeon makes a small, thin flap just below the epithelium as a little doorway to the tissue underneath.
 The surgeon then reshapes the permanent tissue and folds the flap back into place.
 As it’s only the edges of the flap that need to heal, the recovery time of LASIK is considerably less than that of PRK and LASEK.

 ReLEx SMILE (Refractive Lenticule Extraction, Small Incision Lenticule Extraction)

-First described back in 1996, ReLEx SMILE surgery took off with the introduction of the VisuMax femtosecond laser (by Carl Zeiss Meditec).
+ReLEx SMILE was first described theoretically by Barraquer, with early development starting in 1996, but it was the introduction of the VisuMax femtosecond laser that made SMILE a reality in 2008.
 Using state-of-the-art femtosecond technology, ReLEx SMILE transformed refractive surgery into a minimally-invasive key-hole procedure.

 Using the laser, a series of pulses are made to create the outline of a lens-shape within the cornea together with an incredibly small tunnel that links this outline to the surface.
 The surgeon is then able to manually remove the lens-shaped piece of tissue through the tunnel, completing the procedure in just a few minutes.

 Due to the technology and the fact that the surgeon doesn’t need to switch between instruments, SMILE surgery makes an improvement on the efficiency and comfort of LASIK.
 And as it is minimally-invasive, there is no flap to be worried about, it’s appropriate for a wider range of patients, and reduces the chances of post-surgery side-effects.

 If you’d like to find out which Laser Eye treatment is for you, ask us in the comments below or book a consultation at our UK clinic based on Harley Street, London.